© Gary Crofts (Graphics Wizard) 1986

 featured most of the newer material, including songs like: 'Conscious Thought', 'January' (a

-group composition), 'Magic Box' and Hawkwind's 'Master of the Universe'.
+group composition), 'Magic Box', plus Hawkwind's 'Master of the Universe'.
 Full respect was

 never paid to this back-room masterpiece, because - as sometimes happens with bands -